o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

 1. Open `VegetationBending_ShaderEnable.lua`.

-1. Look through the file, and observe how it enables the pixel shader versions of the depth and shadowmap passes if `OpacityMode_Cutout` is used or if parallax with pixel depth offset is enabled.
-There is no need to edit anything in the `.lua` file for now.
+1. In the file, observe how it enables the pixel shader versions of the depth and shadowmap passes (`depthPassWithPS` and `shadowMapWithPS`) if parallax with pixel depth offset is enabled, or if `OpacityMode_Cutout` is used.

+   There is no need to edit anything in this file for now.

 1. Open `VegetationBending.materialtype`.